AdobeDocs/workfront.en/help/administration-and-setup/blueprints/configure-template-package.md

 >
 >The installation process does not apply roles to specific people.
 You should verify the people in those roles after installing the blueprint solution and assign people if necessary.
 For information, see [Actions to take after installing a blueprint](../../administration-and-setup/blueprints/best-next-actions-after-install.md).

-For more information about job roles in `Workfront`, see [Create and manage job roles](../../administration-and-setup/set-up-workfront/organizational-setup/create-manage-job-roles.md).
+For more information about job roles in Workfront, see [Create and manage job roles](../../administration-and-setup/set-up-workfront/organizational-setup/create-manage-job-roles.md).

 ## Team mapping